Echoes: A semantically-aligned music deepfake detection dataset: Conclusion

 \section{Conclusion}

 We presented \textit{Echoes}, a semantically-aligned dataset for AI-generated music detection built to support training and benchmarking under realistic provider diversity.
-Echoes contains $3577$ tracks ($110$ hours) across pop, rock, and electronic music genres.
-For each bona fide song from the Free Music Archive, we generate AI-produced counterparts from 10 popular music generators using LLM-derived, song-specific descriptors and, when available, audio-conditioned generation.
-This pairing strategy aims to keep high-level intent (style/theme) similar between bona fide and AI-generated tracks, making the task harder and reducing simple content-based shortcuts.
+Echoes contains $4\,468$ AI-generated tracks ($131$ hours) paired with $300$ bona-fide tracks across pop, rock, and electronic music genres.
+For each bona-fide song from the Free Music Archive, we generate AI-produced counterparts from 12 popular music generators using LLM-derived, song-specific descriptors and, when available, audio-conditioned generation.
+This pairing strategy aims to keep high-level intent (style/theme) similar between bona-fide and AI-generated tracks, making the AI-generated music detection task harder and reducing simple content-based shortcuts.
+In summary, \textit{Echoes} is the most diverse AI-generated music dataset to date.

-Our experiments show two key results.
-First, Echoes is the hardest dataset in-domain under the same SSL+linear baseline ($9.36\%$ EER), compared with AIME ($6.40\%$), SONICS ($2.06\%$), and FakeMusicCaps ($8.61\%$).
-Second, cross-dataset transfer is weak in general, and especially weak when testing on Echoes: models trained on AIME, SONICS, or FakeMusicCaps reach $28.6-41.7\%$ EER on Echoes.
-In contrast, training on Echoes yields the strongest average out-of-domain performance ($21.0\%$ EER), suggesting that combining semantic alignment with multi-provider coverage pushes detectors toward cues that transfer better across datasets.
+Our experiments show three key results.
+First, Echoes is the hardest dataset in-domain under the same SSL+linear baseline ($15.3\%$ EER), compared with AIME ($9.9\%$), SONICS ($4.8\%$), and FakeMusicCaps ($9.2\%$).
+Second, cross-dataset transfer is weak in general, and especially weak when testing on Echoes: models trained on AIME, SONICS, or FakeMusicCaps reach 30.7--42.3\% EER on Echoes.
+In contrast, training on Echoes yields the strongest average out-of-domain performance ($21.1\%$ EER), suggesting that combining semantic alignment with multi-provider coverage pushes detectors toward cues that transfer better across datasets.
+Third, our additional protocols on Echoes show that detecting held-out generators remains difficult (mean leave-one-provider-out EER of $22.3\%$) and that provider identity is more entangled in Echoes (78.6\% attribution accuracy over 12 classes) than in existing datasets (91--99\%).
+We further find that audio-conditioned (\ata) generations are consistently harder to detect than their text-conditioned counterparts ($+2.1\%$ EER on matched providers), providing detection-based support for the alignment strategy.

-Echoes is released to enable more realistic evaluation of AI-generated music detection and to encourage reporting beyond in-domain results.
-Future work will evaluate detectors under settings closer to deployment (e.g., unseen providers, common audio post-processing, and partial or mixed real/AI content).
+Echoes is released under \texttt{CC-BY-SA} to enable more realistic evaluation of AI-generated music detection and to encourage reporting beyond in-domain results.
+All bona-fide material originates from permissively licensed sources (CC0, CC-BY, or public domain), and the dataset is intended solely for research on the detection, attribution, and benchmarking of AI-generated music.
+Future work will evaluate detectors under settings closer to deployment (e.g., common audio post-processing and partial or mixed real/AI content).